akka/akka/akka-docs/src/main/paradox/dispatchers.md

 @@@ note

-Configuring thread pools is a task best delegated to Akka, simply configure in the `application.conf` and instantiate through an
+Configuring thread pools is a task best delegated to Akka, configure it in `application.conf` and instantiate through an
 @ref:[`ActorSystem`](#dispatcher-lookup)

 @@@